 Day 3 of your 4 days in Hong Kong – Step away from the crowds

-As I’ve said, one of the things which struck me the most about Hong Kong is how easy it is to step away from the crowds and find yourself in nature and quiet.
+As I’ve said, one of the things that struck me the most about Hong Kong is how easy it is to step away from the crowds and find yourself in nature and quiet.

 No matter if you choose to take a walk from Wan Chai, Quarry Bay, or Kennedy Town, or take the bus or ferry and explore the further places, you won’t be disappointed.